Somali Civil War: United Nations intervention (1992–1995)

-Some of the militias that were then competing for power saw UNOSOM's presence as a threat to their hegemony.
-Consequently, gun battles took place in Mogadishu between local gunmen and peacekeepers.
-Among these was the Battle of Mogadishu in October 1993, part of an unsuccessful operation by U.S. troops to apprehend Somali National Alliance faction leader Mohamed Farah Aidid.
-UN soldiers eventually withdrew altogether from the country on March 3, 1995, having incurred more significant casualties.
+A 1995 Amnesty International report concluded that the UN operation in Somalia had demonstrated a poor record of promoting and protecting human rights, which consequently severely impede its ability to function.
 The UN stated that their withdrawal without completing their mandate was due to a lack of progress towards peace and little cooperation with Somali parties over security issues which were continually undermined.
 They received significant backlash after this withdrawal prompting them to state they were not abandoning Somalia however provided little international military support until the formation of the more local military operation AMISOM in 2007.